-Eileen McKinney, a first-grade teacher in Birmingham, also turns to room parents to recruit more volunteers.
+Eileen McKinney, a second-grade teacher in Birmingham, also turns to room parents to recruit more volunteers.
 Her first-grade room is bright and cheerful to welcome the Quarton Elementary students – with a place for everything.

 McKinney’s got plenty for her room parent helpers to do.
 She’ll also meet them early, and then keep folders on hand so she’ll have the volunteers organized almost from day one.

 Don’t be shy on finding another mom – or set of parents – to handle room-parent leadership.
 My own students’ high school classes usually had four or five duos serve as “class sponsors.”
 Busy elementary schools could easily use three.
 Some schools arrange teams through their PTA or PTO.

 At some local schools, PTO volunteers work to recruit from each class for different holiday or event parties.
 Former PTO president Heather Averitt works with key volunteers who then recruit parents from each classroom tied to the event.
 They usually have a school-wide theme.
 For Halloween, for example, they combined books and pumpkins – at the same time as a school book fair.
 The PTO provided the pumpkins, and each class had frightfully creative pumpkins displayed from a favorite book.